Scaling applications to support large calls

 - Listen for participant events to reflect updated participant state in the app interface.

 "participant-updated" event.
 Add a listener to this event to update the app interface as participants’

 subscribed statuses change.

-Once a fifth participant joins a Daily call, instead of direct peer-to-peer (P2P) connections, tracks are first sent to a Selective Forwarding Unit (SFU).
+Once a fifth participant joins a Daily call — or if recording, transcription, or a live stream is started — instead of direct peer-to-peer (P2P) connections, tracks are first sent to a Selective Forwarding Unit (SFU).
 From there, the SFU processes, re-encrypts, and routes media tracks to participants, allowing tracks to be "selectively" forwarded.

-With WebRTC simulcast, instead of sending a single track to the SFU, a publishing participant’s web client sends the same source track at a few different resolutions, bitrates, and framerates.
+With WebRTC simulcast, instead of sending a single track to the SFU, a publishing participant’s web client sends the same source track at a few different resolutions, bitrates, and frame rates.
 Each of these groups of settings is known as a simulcast layer.
-The default layers sent on Daily desktop calls are:

 |Layer 0||Layer 1||Layer 2|

 The publishing participant sends all three layers to the SFU.
 The SFU decides which layer to forward to the receiving participants depending on their network quality.
 If the network is very strained, it sends the lowest quality (Layer 0).

 While the default settings suit most use cases, it is possible to adjust the quality of both the video a participant publishes to the server (send-side) and the video that participants receive (receive-side).
 This can be useful in large calls as a tool to optimize bandwidth, but proceed with caution.
 Attempting to make changes while calls are in progress or to use values beyond browsers' capacities can cause problems.
 Please reach out if we can help.

 Adjusting the quality of the video that participants send to the server can be useful in large calls like few-to-many style broadcasts.
 For example, the main active speaker showcased prominently in the UI could send higher quality video than the other call participants.